 The latest model to arrive is the AUTOart Lamborghini Gallardo Superleggera LP570-4.
 I held out for the Red or Rosso Andromeda as I believed it fit the car well and was a shade of red I do not presently share with any Lamborghini or for that matter any car in my collection to date.
 I’m glad I did as it does look the part!

-Outside is clean and beautiful.
+The outside is clean and beautiful.
 There are no glaring issues with this model at all when looking at fit and finish.
 Shutlines are excellent, but I would note the panel gap on the front right side hood is slightly larger than I would like, seems the alignment is off a tad.
 The biggest beef I have with this model’s exterior would be the front fascia when comparing to the 1:1.
 The angles and nose depth don’t represent Superleggera LP570-4 well, AUTOart got it wrong.
 Was this a cost-cutting measure by AUTOart or an oversight, I say cost-cutting!
 Why, the basic mould for the car is there, what usually requires tweaking for a variant within the platform is the front and rear, and sometimes a few aerodynamics tweaks to the body panels.
 When expecting a premium $$ a blatant oversight like this in my opinion is unacceptable.
-Carbon fibre work front and rear are good but it could have has little more depth.
+Carbon fibre work front and rear are good but it could have has a little more depth.
 I’ve seen better.

 Wheels are always a strong point with AUTOart and the Lamborghini Gallardo Superleggera makes no exception.
 A beautifully executed wheel, rotor, and caliper round out a very impressive exterior.
 Lambo’s are all about being aggressive and fast, the monster brake calipers front and rear just add to the theme, I like it!